kyleoneill/EducationalMarkdowns/eve-online/exploration.md

 Wormholes do not have a populated local chat.
 This means that somebody else can be in a wormhole with you and they _will not_ appear on the local chat unless they type in it.
 Because of this, you must constantly be using your d-scan in a wormhole to check for enemy players.
 Do not speak in local chat, as it will alert other players in the wormhole of your presence.

+### Combat Scanner Probes
+Combat scanner probes are special scanner probes which have the same capability as core scanner probes, except they can also scan down players, drones, and player structures.
+If you see combat scanner probes on d-scan, especially if you are at a site or safe bookmark, assume that you are being hunted and leave or cloak immediately.

 ## Third Party Resources